The next one is April 8, 2024.

 Popular viewing locations can become crowded, so arrive early to secure a good spot.
 This also gives you time to set up any equipment, like telescopes or cameras, and familiarize yourself with the area.

 Solar eclipses can last anywhere from a few seconds to several minutes, depending on the type and your location.
-Be patient and enjoy the experience, as these events are relatively rare and can be awe-inspiring.
+They are not related to comets.

 You need to wear glasses like these to keep your eyes safe.